-5. Well Lit – Ensure your home is well lit.
+5. Have a Well Lit Home – Ensure your home is well lit.
 This will help you to avoid tripping on banging into objects around your home and spot any unexpected hazards (such as spills) before they can be of a risk to you.

 Most importantly, ask your loved one how you can help.
 They may know of home repairs that have otherwise been overlooked that you could help with or may just feel better with someone accompanying them to speak with their doctor about fall hazards.
 Reaching out to ask how you can help lets your parent or loved one know that you’re ready and willing to help keep them safe from falls, so they can maintain their mobility well into their advanced years.

-It’s our mission to help senior’s live as independently as possible for as long as possible.
+It’s our mission to help seniors live as independently as possible for as long as possible.
 Visit our blog for additional resources like this one, or call us at 651.702.HOME (4663) to learn more on how we can help your loved one and to request a complimentary consultation.